-We’ve reviewed 53 earbuds and in-ears under $100 so far and below you’ll find our top picks for the best budget earbuds, going from the cheapest headphones with decent performance all the way up to $100 headphones, all divided by price range.
-Check also our recommendations for the best wireless earbuds under $50, the best budget wireless headphones, and the best earbuds under $50.
+We’ve reviewed 106 pairs of earbuds and in-ears so far and below you’ll find our top picks for the best cheap earphones, going from the cheapest headphones with decent performance all the way up to $100 headphones, all divided by price range.
+Check also our recommendations for the best wireless earbuds under $50, the best budget wireless headphones, the best earbuds for iPhone, and the best cheap wireless earbuds.

-If you’re looking for really inexpensive earbuds that perform surprisingly well, get the Panasonic RP-HJE120; they're the best budget earbuds we’ve tested so far.
+If you’re looking for really inexpensive earbuds that perform surprisingly well, get the Panasonic RP-HJE120; they're the best cheap yet decently performing earbuds we’ve tested so far.
 They’re more comfortable than most in-ears since they don’t enter the ear canal very deeply, and they sound alright too.

-The Panasonic RP-HJE120 have slightly overemphasized bass and their treble range sounds a bit veiled, but for the price, they sound surprisingly decent.
-Their in-ear design also isolates a decent amount of sound and barely leaks, which is important while commuting or working in an office.
+These headphones have slightly overemphasized bass and their treble range sounds a bit veiled, but for the price, they sound decent.
+Their in-ear design also isolates a fair amount of ambient noise and barely leaks, which is important while commuting or working in an office.

 However, they feel cheaply made.
 The plastic build doesn’t feel durable, and they have thin cables that don’t have an in-line remote with a microphone.
 On the upside, these headphones are a small investment and provide great value for your money.